 When I saw the movie and thought about this story line I immediately thought 2 things.
 Firstly that they should have explored this line a little more.
 It felt like it could have added more to the overall story.
 Coming out can be rather scary for some people.
 Having lived on Oxford St for many years I knew people who were gay but had not come out to their family yet due to fear.

 The one thing that seemed to happen in most cases is that in the vast majority of cases (from my experience) is that most people just wanted their children to be happy and healthy.
 In some cases they were not soo happy about it.
 They did say it would take time to get used to the idea.

 What My Big Fat Greek Wedding 2 did was reinforce that in 2016, its not a big deal.
 In fact while fact checking and doing my research for this blog I stumbled across this article here.
 She went on to say:

-``When my cousins came out, the love that came at them was so intense and unconditional, that I thought, 'This is just my chance to put in a little message of acceptance.' - Nia Vardalos
+When my cousins came out, the love that came at them was so intense and unconditiona, that I thought, ‘This is just my chance to put in a little message of acceptance.

 What was interesting was that at the time of writing this article we had just exhibited at a wedding expo.
 As usual many excited brides and grooms (more-so the brides) attended.
 There was also an influx of same sex couples talking to us about their future wedding.
 Because of this an open talk about marriage equality occurred.